-Rachel Harrison is Managing Director of Stratton Edge Consulting and a Visiting Professor of Computer Science at the University of Reading.
-Previously, she was Professor of Computer Science at the University of Reading, Head of the Department of Computer Science, Director of Research for the School of Systems Engineering, and Co-Founder and Director of the Reading e-Science Centre and of the Informatics Research Centre.
-Her research interests include software metrics, requirements engineering, systems evolution, and software testing.
-She has published over 80 refereed papers and consulted widely with industry, working with organizations such as IBM, the DRA, Philips Research Labs, Praxis Critical Systems, and The Open Group.
+Rachel Harrison is a Professor of Computer Science in the Department of Computing and Communication Technologies at Oxford Brookes University.
+Previously she was Professor of Computer Science, Head of the Department of Computer Science, and Director of Research for the School of Systems Engineering at the University of Reading.
+Her research interests include systems evolution, software metrics, requirements engineering, software architecture, usability, and software testing.
+She has published over 100 refereed papers and consulted widely with industry, working with organizations such as IBM, the DERA, Philips Research Labs, Praxis Critical Systems, and The Open Group.
+She is Editor-in-Chief of the Software Quality Journal, published by Springer.